yangchenxi/LCNoteEditor/README.md

 <img src="./art/lcnote.png" width="128" alt="logo">

-LCNoteEditor is an Android App helping Leetcode user take photo and add to their leetcode notebook.
+LCNoteEditor is an Android App helping Leetcode users take photo and add to their leetcode notebook.

 Using your github repo to host photos.

-Using **Oauth2.0** and Android WebView
+Using **Oauth2.0** and Android Webkit.

 Development DOC: [Document](./DOC/API.md)